Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

-Table \ref{table:scen} presents the experimental results using ResNet under all three different scenarios.
-We show the average attack AUC and accuracy reduction of our method across three datasets in each scenario.
-The average defense effectiveness in Scenarios 2 and 3 is slightly weaker than in Scenario 1, due to stronger assumptions placed on the defender in these scenarios.
-However, it is observable that they still achieve significant privacy enhancements across all settings without compromising the model's utility.
+Table \ref{table:scen} presents the experimental results using ResNet18 under all three different scenarios.
+We show the average attack AUC and accuracy reduction of \name across three datasets in each scenario.
+The average defense effectiveness in Scenarios 2 and 3 is weaker than in Scenario 1, due to stronger assumptions placed on the defender in these scenarios.
+However, it is observable that they still achieve significant privacy enhancements across all settings without compromising the model's accuracy.
+We observed that some recent defenses, such as HAMP and RelaxLoss, have not achieved satisfactory overall effectiveness.
+We found their performance heavily depends on the manual selection of hyperparameters.
+Following their claims about the impact on utility, we selected hyperparameters that matched the test accuracy of undefended models.
+However, this sometimes resulted in poor defense and even worsened privacy. \name can address these privacy issues while maintaining their high utility.

 In the research of MIA defense, balancing sufficient privacy protection with model utility has always been one of the most important objectives.
-Our results suggest that our method represents a significant step forward towards the ideal defense.
+Our results suggest that \name represents a significant step forward towards the ideal defense.